 Goodyear competes in a category where performance claims are expected, but rarely felt.

 Tire ads all say the same thing: performance, safety, durability.
 None of it really sticks, and none of it feels real.
-This makes it difficult to differentiate or create emotional engagement, especially with a younger, motorsports-oriented audience.
+This makes it difficult to differentiate or create emotional engagement, especially with a younger, performance-oriented audience.

 I wanted to tackle this issue and began strategizing and drafting.